Praktika und Abschlussarbeiten

 BCCN Berlin Pre-Doc Internship Program

-In this second round of our Pre-Doc Internship Program, we want to encourage and support especially talented students from developing countries in the transition from their master studies to their doctoral studies.
+This Pre-Doc Internship Program aims to encourage and support especially talented students from developing countries in the transition from their master studies to their doctoral studies.
 Interns will have the chance to come to Berlin, Germany, for a paid, six-month Pre-Doc internship.
 The internship program provides access to first-class scientific labs and institutions, state-of-the-art research, and scientific network in one of Germany’s leading computational neuroscience research hubs.

 Who can apply?